The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

 JJ Lin, 42

-SHOW TIME: In 2019, the Singaporean pop star set a record for being the first Asian singer to perform two consecutive sold-out shows at the National Stadium, as part of his Sanctuary 2.0 World Tour.
+Show time: In 2019, the Singaporean pop star set a record for being the first Asian singer to perform two consecutive sold-out shows at the National Stadium, as part of his Sanctuary 2.0 World Tour.
 All 30,000 tickets to the first show sold out within 1½ hours.
-A second show was added, and the tickets were snapped up within a day.
+A second show was added and the tickets were snapped up within a day.

-SIGNATURE SONG: If Only (2014)
+Signature song: If Only (2014)

 A ballad about missed opportunities, its lyrics were penned by Hong Kong lyricist Albert Leung, and Lin reportedly related to them so much that he cried while reading them.
 Backed by a piano and strings, it is his most popular track on Spotify, and has been played about 78 million times.

-UP NEXT: On Dec 6, Lin was at Marina Bay Sands to celebrate the opening of Miracle Coffee’s flagship outlet, solidifying his food and beverage footprint in Singapore.
-He founded the cafe brand, which has five outlets in Taiwan and China, in 2017.
+Up next: On Dec 6, Lin was at Marina Bay Sands to celebrate the opening of Miracle Coffee’s flagship outlet, solidifying his food and beverage footprint in Singapore.
+He founded the cafe brand, which has four other outlets regionally, in 2017.

 His ongoing JJ20 World Tour is scheduled to make several stops in Chinese cities such as Hangzhou and Shenzhen.